Learn Italian Language Guide

+Italian is truly an amazing language to learn.
 Italian is a Romance language spoken by over 80 million people in Italy, Switzerland, San Marino, the Vatican City, Malta and Eritrea.
 There are also many Italian speakers in Chile, Argentina, Brazil, Australia, Canada, the USA and the UK.

 Like many languages in Europe, Italian is a romance language that has the most characteristics in common with Latin.
 Most native speakers of Italian are bilingual of both standardized Italian and their regional dialect.